Cuckoo: Description

 The subfamily Cuculinae comprises the brood-parasitic cuckoos of the Old World.
 They tend to conform to the classic shape, with usually long tails, short legs, long, narrow wings, and an arboreal lifestyle.
 The largest species, the channel-billed cuckoo, also has the most outsized bill in the family, resembling that of a hornbill.
 The subfamily Phaenicophaeinae comprises the nonparasitic cuckoos of the Old World, and include the couas, malkohas, and ground cuckoos.
 They are more terrestrial cuckoos, with strong and often long legs and short, rounded wings.
 The subfamily typically has brighter plumage and brightly coloured bare skin around the eye.

 The coucals are another terrestrial Old World subfamily of long-tailed, long-legged, and short-winged cuckoos.
-They are large, heavyset birds with the largest, the greater black coucal, being around the same size as the channel-billed cuckoo.
+They are large, heavy-set birds with the largest, the greater black coucal, being around the same size as the channel-billed cuckoo.
 Genera of the subfamily Coccyzinae are arboreal and long-tailed, as well, with a number of large insular forms.
-The New World ground cuckoos are similar to the Asian ground-cuckoos in being long legged and terrestrial, and includes the long-billed roadrunner, which can reach speeds of 30 km/h when chasing prey.
+The New World ground cuckoos are similar to the Asian ground cuckoos in being long legged and terrestrial, and includes the long-billed roadrunner, which can reach speeds of 30 km/h when chasing prey.
 The final subfamily includes the atypical anis, which are the small, clumsy anis and the larger guira cuckoo.
 The anis have massive bills and smooth, glossy feathers.

 Some species, such as the Asian emerald cuckoo (Chrysococcyx maculatus) exhibit iridescent plumage.

 The feathers of the cuckoos are generally soft, and often become waterlogged in heavy rain.
 Cuckoos often sun themselves after rain, and the anis hold their wings open in the manner of a vulture or cormorant while drying.
 Considerable variation in the plumage is exhibited by the family.
 Some species, particularly the brood parasites, have cryptic plumage, whereas others have bright and elaborate plumage.
 This is particularly true of the Chrysococcyx or glossy cuckoos, which have iridescent plumage.
 Some cuckoos have a resemblance to hawks in the genus Accipiter with barring on the underside; this apparently alarms potential hosts, allowing the female to access a host nest.